MAES Hatch Project Life Cycle

 e) Termination of a project

-If a PD is going to leave MSU or a project will not be extended, the PD must terminate their project(s) in REEport with a final report prior to leaving or at the end of the project period.
+If a PD is going to leave MSU or a project will not be extended, the PD must terminate their project(s) in NRS and/or REEport with a final report prior to leaving or at the end of the project period.
 The index associated with a terminating project will be inactivated.

 Federal Multistate Projects